carloslab-ai/carloslab-ai.github.io/docs/about.md

 ---

 # About
 Hi!
 My name is Carlos.
 I'm from Vietnam.
 I've been working for game companies for many years.
-However I still want to create my own games, so I've become an indie game developer now.
+However, I prefer more freedom, so currently, I am an indie game dev and a freelancer.

-I'm quite interested in techniques related to game programming, such as code design, networking, AI, etc. Therefore, I've created this blog to share my knowledge and discuss these techniques with you all.
+I'm quite interested in techniques related to game programming, such as code design, networking, AI, etc. And I want to write articles and create tutorials to share my knowledge with all of you.
+That's the reason why I created this blog.

-If you find some of my articles useful and would like to support me, you can buy me a coffee or join my Patreon.😁
+If you find some of my work useful and would like to support me, you can buy me a coffee or join my Patreon.😁

 <p align="center">
 	<a href="https://www.buymeacoffee.com/carlos_truong"><img width= '30%' height='30%'  src="../Attachments/buy_me_a_coffee.png"></img></a><br>